danameisnothing/ytdlpwav1/README.md

 > [!WARNING]
 > Downloading videos with YouTube's automatic captions may cause you to be throttled by YouTube, by `yt-dlp` erroring out, complaining about a Too Many Requests error (HTTP 429).
 If this happens, do not use the `--download_auto_subs` option

-> [!NOTE]
-> Currently, the combining step of this program doesn't make the subtitles a default.
-This is planned to be addressed